sulabh915/Cheatsheet_database_and_scripts/Privilege escalation/Linux privilege escalation.md

 > write these hash in x position of /etc/passwd of user. if passwd have rwx permission

+## Vulnerable Software:
+Another thing we should look for is installed software.
+For example, we can use the dpkg -l command on Linux or look at C:\Program Files in Windows to see what software is installed on the system.
+We should look for public exploits for any installed software, especially if any older versions are in use, containing unpatched vulnerabilities.

 ###  Usefull Scripts or C file codes: